kratos606/ar-model-viewer/README.md

    - Grant camera permissions
    - Update your browser to the latest version

-2. If model appears too large/small:
+2. If model appears too dark or has incorrect lighting:
-   - Use the scaling gestures to adjust
+   - Check that the HDR environment map is loaded correctly
-   - Check model's original dimensions
+   - Verify the model's materials and textures
-   - Verify dimension-scale attribute in HTML
+   - Adjust exposure and environment intensity in the model-viewer settings

 ## License